Finhaven/EIPs/EIPS/eip-status-codes.md

 This proposal both matches the meanings of those two codes, and could later be used at the EVM level.

+### Empty Space

+Much like how HTTP status codes have large unused ranges, there are totally empty sections in this proposal.
+The intent is to not impose a complete set of codes up front, and to allow users to suggest uses for these spaces as time progresses.

 ## Implementation

 Reference cases and helper library can be found [here](https://github.com/Finhaven/EthereumStatusCodes)